jeffgbutler/TanzuWorkshops/openemr/README.md

 ## Install OpenEMR

 OpenEMR is not a fully cloud native application - it requires several volume mounts.
 This causes issues when trying to scale instances on a multi-node cluster.
-The persistent volume claims in the minikube deployment use an access mode of `ReadWriteOnce` - which means that the volume can only be mounted to a single node.
-This works well in minikube, but fails in a scaled and multi-node environment.
+The persistent volume claims in the Minikube deployment use an access mode of `ReadWriteOnce` - which means that the volume can only be mounted to a single node.
+This works well in Minikube, but fails in a scaled and multi-node environment.
 So we need to setup vSphere to allow access mode `ReadWriteMany`.
-This is also the reason that OpenEMR cannot be deployed with Cloud Native Runtimes (Knative) - Knative does not support applications with persistent vaolume claims.
+This is also the reason that OpenEMR cannot be deployed with Cloud Native Runtimes (Knative) - Knative does not support applications with persistent volume claims.

 ### Enabling ReadWriteMany Access Mode